-Figure 2.
+Table 1.
 The importance of various biking disincentives for Arkansans and Little Rock residents.
 Note the top reason is a lack of infrastructure and the top four reasons have to do with fear of being hit by an automobile (modification of Arkansas Bicycle and Pedestrian Transportation Plan #25, pg.
 A-11).

 What Improvements Would Encourage You To Walk, top responses were (pg.
 A-8):

 3) Improved buffers between vehicles and pedestrians